galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 ![Phenology chart](https://github.com/yvanlebras/training-material/blob/ecology/topics/ecology/tutorials/regionalGAM/Images/Pyronia%20tithonus%20phenology%20explicit%20ID.png "This shows the occurrence of Pyronia tithonus")
+>
+>

-> ⚠️ Please note, that if you want to create a "stacked" visualization, overlapping each year, you can use the same "tip" than at the previous visualization step, using several executions (one execution by year) of the `Filter data on any column using simple expressions` tool specifying the year you want on the `With following condition` parameter, `'2003' in str(c2)` for 2003, then `'2004' in str(c2)` for 2004, etc... then you can select the first 366 lines from each filtered files with `Select first lines from a dataset` tool and paste all resulting files side by side using one or several executions of the `Paste two files side by side` tool so you will have the possibility to specify on the "Select Data" tab of visualization, several Data series (one by year)..
-Finally use the **Remove beginning of a file** tool to remove the first line, a mandatory step to avoid header to be part of the visualization
+> ⚠️ Please note, that if you want to create a "stacked" visualization, overlapping each year, you can use several executions (one execution by year) of the `Filter data on any column using simple expressions` tool specifying the year you want on the `With following condition` parameter, `c2==2003` for 2003, then `c2==2004` for 2004, etc... then you can paste all resulting files side by side using one or several executions of the `Paste two files side by side` tool so you can specify on the "Select Data" tab of visualization, several Data series (one by year). !!WARNING!!
+The use of this `Paste two files side by side` tool must be done carefully as in case of differences in term of number of lines between datasets to paste, it will mix informations from columns.
+Here, as we are working on temporal series over years, and as some years have 365 days, others 366, and as in this case, phenology is not centered on winter, we can delete informations from the 366 days of some years without any problems so we will have the same number of lines between datasets to paste side by side.
+To do so, use the `Select first lines from a dataset` tool to select first 366 lines from filtered datasets.
+As it will be of interest to reuse this combination of tools in a next tutorial step, you can create a workflow that you can named something like `Phenology "stacked" visualization creation`.

->   > ### {% icon question %} Questions
->   >
->    > 1.
-Do you understand why we don't use `c2==2004` regular expression here?
->    >
->    >    <details>
->    >    <summary>Click to view answers</summary>
->    >    <ol type="1">
->    >    <li>The second column content of the output dataset from `Merge Columns` execution is something like `-year` and not just `year`. </li>
->    >    </ol>
->    >    </details>
->    {: .question}
+>

-With the `output` from **Remove beginning of a file** you can now generate a new 'stacked' chart which will have a x-axis corresponding to your column `Column "week""year"`.
+With the `output` from **Remove beginning of a file** you can now generate a new 'stacked' chart which will have a x-axis corresponding to your column `"week"`.
 >    > ### {% icon tip %} Visualize
 >    > 1.
 With the output from **Remove beginning of a file**.
 >    > 2.
 Select `Charts`